xiexuan-lang/NextSDYZ/Guide-Nginx.md

-# Guide: How to start enjoy NextSDYZ on your iFlytek tablet within 10 minutes
+# Guide: How to start enjoying NextSDYZ on your iFlytek tablet within 10 minutes
 *For network technology learning and communication purposes ONLY*

 ## 1.Download Nginx to the computer